 Obtaining data-parallelism in OpenLB is as easy as using the MultiBlockLatticeXD instead of a BlockLatticeXD, a MultiScalarFieldXD instead of a ScalarFieldXD, and a MultiVectorFieldXD instead of a VectorFieldXD.
-In most common situations, only the case of the BlockLatticeXD actually needs to be treated explicitly, and this point is handled in a single line in the code, as it is for example shown in Lesson 10 (Section 3.10).
+In most common situations, only the case of the BlockLatticeXD actually needs to be treated explicitly, and this is handled in a single line of code, as it is shown in Lesson 10 (Section 2.9).
 Scalar- and vector-valued fields are usually generated automatically, as in the following expression:

 '''

-1 // This yields an object of type ScalarFieldXD in serial,
+// This yields an object of type ScalarFieldXD in serial,

 2 // and an object of type MultiScalarFieldXD in parallel

-3 lattice.getDataAnalysis().getVelocity();
+lattice.getDataAnalysis().getVelocity();

 '''

-The difference between the serial and the parallel case is handled transparently by addressing the data fields through through the virtual base ScalarFieldBaseXD respectively VectorFieldBaseXD, which is the same for the serial and the parallel data type:
+The difference between the serial and the parallel case is handled transparently by addressing the data fields through the virtual base ScalarFieldBaseXD and VectorField-BaseXD, which is the same for the serial and the parallel data type: